BDC Hamburger Icon

 Examine your competitors’ front-end, back-end and tiered pricing models.
 If you offer various packages, each level should carry a unique price compatible with the work involved.

-Don’t sell yourself short and be afraid to ask for what you deserve.
+You know what minimum gross margin you want to make and what your competitors are charging.
+That shouldn’t stop you from asking for more, though.
 The worst that can happen is that people won’t pay it, and you can lower your prices or negotiate with clients.

 When striking the right price point balance for your services, consider the following: